pythonarcade/arcade/doc/pygame_comparison.rst

 Pygame Comparison
 =================

-Both Pygame and Arcade have are Python libraries for making it easy to create 2D games.
+Both Pygame and Arcade are Python libraries for making it easy to create 2D games.
 Pygame is raster-graphics based.
 It is very fast at manipulating individual pixels and can run on almost anything.
 Arcade uses OpenGL.
 It is very fast at drawing sprites and off-loads functions such as rotation and transparency to the graphics card.

-Here are some comparisons between Arcade 2.6 and Pygame 2.0.1
+Here are some comparisons between Arcade 2.6 and Pygame 2.0.1:

 .. list-table:: Library Information
    :widths: 33 33 33